 Moving forward from the previous tutorial on how to sew a hexagon flower quilt block with a sewing machine, now the hexagon flower quilt blocks are joined up to make a bigger quilted piece before sewing onto a duvet cover.
 This is a shortcut to creating a beautiful family quilt.

-My once little girl has grown up to a teenage girl now, she has her own preference in color and design.
+My once little girl has grown up to be a teenage girl now.
+She has her own preference for color and design.
 She wanted her room in blue color, so she chose her blue paint and went ahead to paint her room blue under my little help and guidance.

 How To Sew Hexagon Quilt Duvet Cover

 continue to read and get the pattern & tutorial below ⬇️

-As mentioned earlier, I have been wanting to sew a hexagon flower quilt since years but I never expect she will agree with something traditional.
-I felt so glad that I brought up this design idea and she accepted it with one condition, the fabrics have to be in blue.
+As mentioned earlier, I have been wanting to sew a hexagon flower quilt for years, but I never expected she would agree with something traditional.
+I felt so glad that I brought up this design idea, and she accepted it with one condition, the fabrics have to be in blue.

-Weeks after working on the preparation and sewing, my daughter finally has what she is looking for that is not available in the market – handmade from mom.
+Weeks after working on the preparation and sewing, my daughter finally has what she is looking for that is not available in the market – handmade by mom.
 She is happy to have a modern hexagon quilt duvet, and, I am happy that she is happy with my work.